markfinger/python-react/README.md

 The two most popular build tools are:

-- [Webpack](https://webpack.github.io) - can compile your files into browser-executable code and provides a variety of tools and processes which can simplify complicated workflows.
+- [Webpack](https://webpack.github.io) - compiles your files into browser-executable code and provides a variety of tools and processes which can simplify complicated workflows.
-- [Browserify](http://browserify.org/) is another popular tool and has a lot of cross-over with webpack.
-It is argurably the easiest of the two to use, but it tends to lag behind webpack in certain functionalities.
+- [Browserify](http://browserify.org/) - has a lot of cross-over with webpack.
+Is argurably the easiest of the two to use, but it tends to lag behind webpack in functionality.

 For React projects, you'll find that webpack is the usual recommendation.
 Webpack's hot module replacement, code-splitting, and a wealth of loaders are the features typically cited as being irreplaceable.